 An attractive model with a vivid backlit screen that can be easily seen from a distance.
 Registers temperatures quickly.
 Comes with two probes.
 Owners love its built-in timer.

 Some users report units malfunctioning after several uses.

 Not only is it straightforward to use and simple in its design, but this model offers instant temperature readings that cooks love.
 Has a compact and safe design — great for grilling.

 Like other meat thermometers, it can be inaccurate.
-Comes with only a one-year limited warranty.

 Although it’s a simple tool, there are actually several different kinds of meat thermometers available for today’s cook.